Early Childhood Education (ECE)

 ECE 426 Organization and Administration of Early Childhood Education 1 credit

-This course, which is normally completed during the student teaching semester, deals with the following administrative topics: responsibilities of the early childhood director, supervision and evaluation of staff, staff development, budgeting and finances, health maintenance and safety, parent involvement, and public relations.
+This course focuses on the following administrative topics: responsibilities of the early childhood director, supervision, and evaluation of staff, staff development, budgeting, and finances, health maintenance, and safety, parent involvement, and public relations.
 (Prerequisite: PSY 210)

 ECE 427 Authentic Assessment and Guidance in ECE 3 credits